FSW-AND-BINAR-BATCH-6/AND_SkyFly/README.md

 ### Overview

 SkyFly is an online flight ticket booking application designed to provide a seamless and user-friendly experience for booking flights.
-This project uses ExpressJs as the backend framework and Postgres as the database, managed through Prisma ORM.
-The application supports various functionalities essential for an efficient flight booking system.
+This Android application supports various functionalities essential for an efficient flight booking system.

 # Data Team C1